-A: The 2018 San Diego Regional Task Force on the Homeless Point in Time Count identified 1,975 people experiencing homelessness in North County – of which, 354 are living out of their vehicles, including 51 in Encinitas.
-A “Shelter Crisis” was also recently declared by the City of Encinitas and with the lack of affordable housing in the region, the City’s leaders are considering opening a Safe Parking lot in the area to serve North County residents.
+A: The 2018 San Diego Regional Task Force on the Homeless Point in Time Count identified 1,975 individuals experiencing homelessness in North County – of which, 354 are living out of their vehicles, including 51 in Encinitas.
+The actual numbers are suspected to be much higher.

 Q: Why is Jewish Family Service being considered to operate this safe parking lot?